 Let us be the first to say it: succulents definitely don’t suck.
 And, recently, they’ve taken the world by storm.
 It seems they’re literally everywhere these days.

-When you order succulents, you’re getting a trendy Bouq that can add the right amount of color and texture to any room.
+When you order succulents, you’re getting a trend-setting Bouq that can add the right amount of color and texture to any room.
 And, if you don’t want them inside your home, they’ll be perfectly happy chillin’ outside too.
 Trust us – succulents are super easy to please!

 But before you go pulling those dazzling beauties from their Bouq, why not take a few minutes to soak up some cool succulent facts?
 Who knows, maybe you’ll be able to take someone by surprise with your random knowledge about these sun-loving creatures.